core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Message Transmission {#requests-responses}

-As with CoAP over TCP, both the client and the server MUST send a Capabilities and Settings message (CSM see {{csm}}) as its first message on the WebSocket connection.
+As with CoAP over TCP, both endpoints MUST send a Capabilities and Settings message (CSM see {{csm}}) as their first message on the WebSocket connection.

 CoAP requests and responses are exchanged asynchronously over the WebSocket connection.
 A CoAP client can send multiple requests